How to Choose a Payroll Service for Your Business

 The next step you should take is to research payroll service providers and compare them based on the features you need.
 I recommend starting a chart that lists the differences between the providers that capture your interest.
 This will make it easier for you to see how each provider stands up against the other.

-For your convenience, you may use this comparison chart we’ve created.
+For your convenience, you may use the below comparison chart we’ve created.
 Simply fill in the details to allow you to objectively see the pros and cons of each provider.

 Other Considerations for Choosing a Payroll Service